 Open File – Options – Addins dialog

-If Analytics Edge is listed in the dialog, select it and click the Enable button.
+If Analytics Edge is listed in the dialog that pops up, select it and click the Enable button.

 2. Excel Has UNCHECKED the Add-in